mazeasdamien/TelexistenceRig/README.md

 - The program catches the CTRL-C event to exit the console cleanly, stopping Kinects and interrupting threads before disposing of DDS resources and exiting.

-## Getting Started

-To run the Telexistence Rig Control System:

-1. Clone this repository: `git clone https://github.com/mazeasdamien/p2_fanuc_cranfield.git`
-2. Configure your preferences using the configuration menu.
-3. Initialize the Fanuc robot and start DDS communication.
-4. Interact with the Telexistence Rig using Unity for visualization.

 ## Dependencies

 - FRRobot library for Fanuc robotic system interaction.